Kathleen Kenyon and the Jewry Wall

 Kathleen Kenyon excavating at the Jewry Wall, Leicester.

-Always happiest when digging up the past, Kathleen also strongly believed in training students and making archaeology accessible to a wider audience.
+Always happiest when digging up the past, Kenyon also strongly believed in training students and making archaeology accessible to a wider audience.
 Despite her faults, she did not suffer fools easily and sometimes becoming undone by her own overconfidence and unwillingness to delegate; her meticulous excavations in the 1950s at Tell es-Sultan (the Old Testament city of Jericho) made her world-famous and one of the greatest field archaeologists of her generation.

 Whilst a student she was the first female president of the Oxford University Archaeological Society (1928-29) and was later closely associated with the founding and operation of the University of London Institute of Archaeology (1935-62), was Director of the British School of Archaeology in Jerusalem (1951-66) and Principal of St Hugh’s College, Oxford (1962-73).
 In 1973 she was made a Dame of the British Empire in recognition of her contribution to archaeology.
 Kathleen Kenyon died in 1978; today she is widely recognised as one of the greatest archaeologists of the 20th century.